 IVML projects are mapped transparently to VIL / VTL types to provide seamless access to the top-level IVML variables.
 A VIL / VTL configuration instance can directly be assigned to a VIL / VTL variable of a project type.
 Thereby, the configuration is projected to the respective (sub-)project.

-Attributes of an IVML project are mapped as fields of the specific types defined by the IVML project.
-Attributes defined on individual variables are mapped to the type.
+Annotations of an IVML project are mapped as fields of the specific types defined by the IVML project.
+Annotations defined on individual variables are mapped to the type.
 However, inconsistent individual definitions will be mapped only once (for the first type in sequence).
-In case that individual attributes with different types are used, the generic VIL / VTL types shall be used to access these attributes.
-Please note that the value of attributes cannot be changed in VIL.
+In case that individual annotations with different types are used, the generic VIL / VTL types shall be used to access these annotations.
+Please note that the value of annotations cannot be changed in VIL.

 All types which are dynamically introduced to VIL / VTL via @advice annotations define the (generic) operations from DecisionVariable (see Section 3.4.5.3 for details).